abdullahfurquan/flask-ml-service/README.md

-### Second Project :Continuous Delivery on Azure
+### Second Project :Continuous Integration and Continuous Delivery on Azure
-This project builds a CD pipeline using Azure Pipelines for a Python-based machine learning application.
+This project builds a CI/CD pipeline using Azure Pipelines for a Python-based machine learning application.

 ## Project Plan
 Return to the main branch